m-bock/purescript-transit/README.md

 One of the key benefits of transit is that you can generate state diagrams directly from your type-level specification.
 This ensures your diagrams always stay in sync with your code—no manual updates required.

-To generate a state diagram, you use `mkStateGraph` to create a graph from your DSL specification, then write it to a Graphviz `.dot` file:
+To generate a state diagram, you pass your DSL specification directly to `TransitGraphviz.writeToFile`:

 <!-- PD_START:purs
 filePath: test/Examples/GenerateStateDiagrams.purs